sourcefuse/loopback4-sequelize/README.md

 Please note, the current implementation does not support the following:

-1. Relational Query Support (currently only basic CRUD is supported with loopback style filters).
-2. SQL Transactions.
+1. SQL Transactions.
-3. Sequelize Powered Migrations.
+2. Sequelize Powered Migrations.

 Community contribution is welcome.